 Most patients with sinusitis do not require aggressive treatment.
-Home remedies can be very useful.
+Home remedies can be very helpful.

-Bacterial sinusitis, which is treated with antibiotics, accounts for only 2 - 10% of acute sinusitis cases.
+Bacterial sinusitis, which is treated with antibiotics, accounts for only 2 to 10% of acute sinusitis cases.
 Most cases of sinusitis are caused by viruses, which do not respond to antibiotics.
-Acute viral sinusitis generally clears up on its own within 7 - 10 days.
+Acute viral sinusitis generally clears up on its own within 7 to 10 days.